msimonborg/lazy_record/README.md

 [![Build Status](https://travis-ci.org/msimonborg/lazy_record.svg?branch=master)](https://travis-ci.org/msimonborg/lazy_record)
 [![Coverage Status](https://coveralls.io/repos/github/msimonborg/lazy_record/badge.svg?branch=master)](https://coveralls.io/github/msimonborg/lazy_record?branch=master)

 LazyRecord writes a bunch of boilerplate code for your POROs, similarly to what you'd expect ActiveRecord to do for your database-backed objects.
-This project is an attempt to understand and explore dynamic programming techniques in Ruby, and demystify some of the Rails magic.
-Maybe someone will find it useful.
+The main use case is for working with objects returned by external APIs.
+This gem can be added as a dependency to your ruby API wrapper to easily enhance your gem's public API.
+See [PYR](https://github.com/msimonborg/pyr) as an example.

 ## Installation